Line Cover and Related Problems: -hardness of covering points with two subspaces

-In this section, we show that \problemHLC is \classW2-hard when parameterized by~$k$ even if~$B = 0$.
-To this end, we present a parameterized reduction from \dsfull{} parameterized by solution size~$k'$.
-In \dsfull, one is given a graph $G=(V,E)$ and an integer $k'$ and the question is whether there exists a subset~$S$ of vertices such that $S$ intersects with the closed neighborhood of every vertex. \dsfull{} parameterized by~$k'$ is known to be \textsf{W}[2]-hard \cite{cygan2015parameterized}.
-The basic idea of the following reduction is to capture the closed neighborhood of a vertex through an affine subspace.
+In this section, we show that \problemHLC is \classNP-hard even when $k=2$.
+To this end, we present a reduction from \textsc{Equal-Cardinality Number Partition} (\textsc{ECNP}, in short).
+In \ecnp, we are given a set $W = \{ w_1, \dots, w_{2n} \}$ of $2n$ positive integers that sum to $2t$, and the question is whether $W$ can be partitioned into two disjoint subsets $R_1$ and $R_2$ such that $|R_1| = |R_2| = n$, and $\sum_{w \in R_1} w = \sum_{w \in R_2} w = t$. \ecnp is known to be \classNP-hard \cite{GareyJ79}.